thomashondema/composer-local-dependency-dev/README.md

 - Skip it for libraries to keep them version-flexible.

 ### Repositories
-Composer uses Packagist.org by default, but you can define custom repositories in composer.json—including private servers, VCS repositories, or local paths.
+Composer uses Packagist.org by default, but you can define custom repositories in composer.json including private servers, VCS repositories, or local paths.